Management

 Displays and allows editing of route configuration from Step 1:

-- Name - Editable route name
+- Route name - Editable route name

-- Description - Editable route description
+- Route description - Editable route description

-- Filter Expression - Event filtering logic
+- Filter (Optional) - Event filtering logic

-- Director Selection - Selected Directors (MultiSelect)
+- Director(s) - Selected Directors (MultiSelect)

-- Default Target - Fallback destination
+- Default target - Fallback destination

-- Pipeline - Processing pipeline
+- Select pipeline - Processing pipeline

-- Status - Active/Passive toggle
+- Route Status - Enabled/Disabled toggle

 Route Configuration Tab: